Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 The following rules are proposed for future UKWA rounds to be considered valid.

-> **Windsurfing**
+**Windsurfing**

->
-> Windsurfing rounds will count towards the UKWA windsurfing rankings, if the following conditions are met.
+Windsurfing rounds will count towards the UKWA windsurfing rankings, if the following conditions are met.

->
-> 1.1 There are at least 4 UKWA windsurfers who finish the round, referred to as finishers in 2.1 and 2.2.
+1.1.
+There are at least 4 UKWA windsurfers who finish the round, referred to as finishers in 2.1 and 2.2.
->
-> 2.1 Circa 25% of the finishers must have a 2-run average of 28 knots or higher.
+2.1.
+Circa 25% of the finishers have a 2-run average of 28 knots or higher.
->
-> 2.2 Should the criteria of 2.1 be missed by a very narrow margin, then circa 50% of the finishers will be considered.
+2.2.
+Should the criteria of 2.1 be missed by a very narrow margin, 2.2.1 and 2.2.2 may allow the round to count.
->
->     2.2.1.
-Circa 50% of the finishers must have a 2-run average of 26 knots or higher, so long as 2.2.2 is also satisfied.
+2.2.1.
+Circa 50% of the finishers have a 2-run average of 26 knots or higher, and 2.2.2 is satisfied.
->
->     2.2.2 The criteria of 2.1 cannot be missed due to more than one competitor, and by no more than half a knot.
+2.2.2.
+The 2.1 criteria have only been missed because of one competitor, and by no more than half a knot.
->
-> 3.1 A minimum of one completed UKWA round is required to ratify the event.
+3.1.
+A minimum of one completed UKWA round is required to ratify the event.

->
-> **Wingfoiling**
+**Wingfoiling**

->
-> Rules 1.1 - 3.1 also apply to the UKWA wingfoiling rankings, but using 25 knots and 23 knots as the criteria for 2.1 and 2.2.1.
+The windsurfing conditions 1.1 - 3.1 will also apply to the UKWA wingfoiling rankings.

+The only difference is the use of 25 knots and 23 knots as the criteria for 2.1 and 2.2.1 respectively.

->
-> **Percentages**
+**Percentages**

->
-> Rules 2.1 and 2.2.1 refer to percentages, but the actual calculation will be based upon [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division), only ever rounding down.
+2.1 and 2.2.1 refer to percentages, but the actual calculation will be based upon [floor division](https://www.designgurus.io/answers/detail/what-is-floor-division), only ever rounding down.

->
-> circa 25%: 20 finishers // 4 = 5 and 23 finishers // 4 = 5
+circa 25%...
+20 finishers // 4 = 5 and 23 finishers // 4 = 5
->
-> circa 50%: 20 finishers // 2 = 10 but 23 finishers // 2 = 11
+circa 50%...
+20 finishers // 2 = 10 and 23 finishers // 2 = 11

->
-> Floor division leans towards a greater number of fair counting rounds, instead of strictly enforcing the 25% and 50% criteria.
+Floor division ensures a greater number of fair counting rounds, instead of a strict 25% and 50% criteria.